-Similar to the United States, the various phases of preclinical and clinical research in the European Union are subject to significant regulatory controls.
+Similar to the United States, the various phases of pre-clinical and clinical research in the European Union are subject to significant regulatory controls.
 Although the EU Clinical Trials Directive 2001/20/EC has sought to harmonize the European Union clinical trials regulatory framework, setting out common rules for the control and authorization of clinical trials in the European Union, the EU Member States have transposed and applied the provisions of the Directive differently.
 This has led to significant variations in the Member State regimes.
 To improve the current system, Regulation (EU) No 536/2014 on clinical trials on medicinal products for human use, which repealed Directive 2001/20/EC, was adopted on April 16, 2014 and published in the European Official Journal on May 27, 2014.
 The Regulation aims at harmonizing and streamlining the clinical trials authorization process, simplifying adverse event reporting procedures, improving the supervision of clinical trials, and increasing their transparency.
-Although the Regulation entered into force on June 16, 2014, it will not be applicable until six months after the full functionality of the IT portal and database envisaged in the Regulation is confirmed.
-This is not expected to occur until 2019.
+The Clinical Trials Regulation entered into force on June 16, 2014, but will apply no earlier than May 28, 2016.
 Until then the Clinical Trials Directive 2001/20/EC will still apply.
+In addition, the transitional provisions of the Clinical Trials Regulation offer sponsors the possibility to choose between the requirements of the Directive and the Regulation for one year (for applications filed between May 28, 2016 and May 28, 2017).